orangemn6/docs/content/school/biology/Chemiosmosis.md

 *   This pumping of ions and diffusion of ions to create ATP is chemiosmosis

 *   Overall, this process is called oxidative phosphorylation because when electrons are given up it is called “oxidation” and then ADP is “phosphorylated” to make ATP.

-*   You’re also expected to know the following two things for the AP Biology Exam:

-*   Every NADH from [[Glycolysis]] yields 1.5 ATP and all other NADH molecules yield 2.5 ATP.

-*   Every FADH2 yields 1.5 ATP.